kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyAppAPIKey.md

 ## DESCRIPTION

 The `Remove-DifyAppAPIKey` cmdlet deletes API keys associated with a specific app in Dify.
 You can provide the API keys directly or pipe them as input.

-The cmdlet sends a DELETE request to the Dify server to remove the specified API keys.
+NOTE: This help was primarily created by a generative AI.
+It may contain partially inaccurate expressions.

 ## EXAMPLES